craigprotzel/Mashups/15_16_Extra_Dimensions/README.md

 	* [Youtube IFrame Player API](https://developers.google.com/youtube/js_api_reference)
 	* [VideoJS](http://www.videojs.com/)

-#### V. Homework
+#### VI.
+Homework
 * OPEN STUDIOS!
-11/06
+11/12
-* For Class 17 (Tues 11/07)
+* For Class 17 (Tues 11/06)
 	* Read Janet Murray "Inventing the Medium Ch.2 - Affordances of the Digital Medium"
- 	* Work - on Project #2 which is due Thursday 11/09.
+ 	* Work - on Project #2 which is due Thursday 11/08.
 Be prepared to share a user-testable version of your project idea in class
-* For Class 18 (Thurs 11/09)
+* For Class 18 (Thurs 11/08)
 	* DUE - Project #2